Volterra type integral operator and analytic function spaces: Introduction

-We note that the integral operators $T_g$ and $J_g$ contain the well--known integral operators in the analytic function theory and geometric function theory, such as the generalized Bernardi--Libera--Livingston linear integral operator (see \cite{Bernardi, Libera, Livingston}), Srivastava--Owa fractional derivative operators \cite{Owa1978, OwaSri} and the Ces\'{a}ro integral operator, \cite{Siskakis1987, Siskakis1990}.
+where \(M_g\) denotes the multiplication operator \(M_g [f](z)=g(z) f(z)\).
+These operators naturally act on various spaces of analytic functions, including Hardy, Bergman, Bloch, and Zygmund spaces, and they encompass several well-known operators in geometric function theory, such as the generalized Bernardi--Libera--Livingston operators~\cite{Bernardi,Libera,Livingston}, the Srivastava--Owa fractional derivative operators~\cite{Owa1978,OwaSri}, and the Ces\`{a}ro operator~\cite{Siskakis1987,Siskakis1990}.

-Recently many researchers have been studied the integral operators $T_g$ and $J_g$.
-For example, Li and Stevi\'{c} \cite{LiStevic} studied the boundedness and the compactness of $T_g$ and $J_g$ on the Zygmund space and the little Zygmund space.
-We note that there exist some extensions of the integral operators $T_g$, see for example \cite{Stevic}.